 As we point out in this blog, installing a bamboo floor is within the capacity of any skilled DIY enthusiast.
 As long as you stick to the manufacturer’s guidelines, you should be able to lay a floor you can be proud of and will be the envy of your friends.
 If you would prefer a professionally installed bamboo floor, just about any handyman or carpenter can do it, as long as they follow the installation guide.
 For ease of installation, we give bamboo flooring 8 out of 10.

 Depending on the subfloor, if your floor is anything other than concrete, cork flooring is usually installed by gluing the tiles to a plywood overlay.
 If the subfloor is dry and flat concrete, you can just stick the tiles directly onto the subfloor.
 The final step is to sand and polish the floor.
 No installation method could be simpler, so cork flooring scores 10 out of 10 for ease of installation.

 Bamboo floors are easy to maintain and usually need no more than regular sweeping or vacuuming.
 It is essential to keep them free from dust and grit, as stepping on such debris can result in scratching the bamboo surface.
 Occasionally you should deep clean with a proprietary wood or bamboo floor cleaner.
 We give bamboo 8 out of 10 for ease of maintenance.

 Maintaining a cork floor is similar to maintaining a bamboo floor.
 It just requires sweeping and vacuuming along with an occasional deep clean.
-The only difference is every few years you might consider resealing your cork floor with a proprietary polyurethane sealant.
+The only difference is that every few years, you might consider resealing your cork floor with a proprietary polyurethane sealant.
 It also scores 8 out of 10 for ease of maintenance.